vibangonzales/vibangonzales.github.io/log.md

 to keep track of what I do everyday

 ## 9/1/2020
-- idea for new project: motibro app
+- idea for new project: motibro app (I have no dev experience)
 - followed a quick **swift** [tutorial](https://www.youtube.com/watch?v=bZNAFkkUeKs) on a cloud Mac to get a feel for the language and environment
 - made a github to log progress and past achievements
 - learned how **github** works and what it even is